No passwords, No popups, No AI, No cost:

 Car restorer - York, England

-Hi Tim.
-I don't think I've ever heard of acid electrocleaning, so I'd suggest turning the power off and dipping in the acid for 20 seconds to 1 minute, not 20 minutes.
+Q. Hi Tim.
+I don't think I've ever heard of acid electrocleaning, so I'd suggest turning the power off and dipping in the acid for 1 minute, not 20 minutes.

-I think your plating thickness is measurable in millionths of an inch rather than ten thousandths, and that you are still very far from satisfactory plating.
+I think your plating thickness is measurable in millionths of an inch rather than ten thousandths, and that, consequently, you're still pretty far from satisfactory plating.
 Do you know the amps and volts you plated at?
 How long are you plating for, and did you buy the zinc plating solution from a vendor?

 Regards,